antonioscalaunina/ANTI-FASc/Example3_Makran_Hazard.md

     cp scaling_relationship_Makran.json scaling_relationship.json

 The preprocess steps might be skipped for this applications exploiting the already available files stored in the folder *config_files*.
-However with the following *input.json* and *scaling_relationship.json* files you can also run the whole workflow starting from the preprocess steps
+However with the following *input.json* and *scaling_relationship.json* files you can also run the whole workflow starting from the preprocess steps:

+input.json

             {"zone_name": "makran2",    # If the user want to skip the preprocess phase this name should be the corresponding folder name in this [file](https://github.com/antonioscalaunina/ANTI-FASc/blob/main/config_files/slabs_database)
             "Merc_zone": 41,            # Select the proper Mercator Zone from this [file](https://github.com/antonioscalaunina/ANTI-FASc/blob/main/config_files/slabs_database)